- Study Mode: Full Time

 Why study this subject?

 Working in Sports Therapy, you’ll be concerned with preventing injury and rehabilitating patients back to peak fitness.
-You’ll learn to be a confident and effective professional who is able to provide first class care to a range of sport, exercise and recreational participants.
+You'll learn to be a confident and effective professional who is able to provide care to a range of sport, exercise and recreational participants as well as members of the public.

-You could find yourself working with individual athletes and teams as part of a big organisation or running your own private practice – whatever you choose, this course will prepare you to succeed in your future career.
+You could find yourself working with individual athletes and teams as part of a big organisation or running your own private practice.
+Sports therapists differ from other therapists because they focus primarily on sport related injuries.

 Why study at Buckinghamshire New University?

-Following graduation, you’ll be eligible for professional registration with The Society of Sports Therapists which will help boost your professional profile to new clients and employers.
+Following graduation, you’ll be eligible for a professional registration with The Society of Sports Therapists, which will help boost your desirable profile to new clients and employers.

 I chose Buckinghamshire New University because it is a pioneer in sports related studies.
 It’s strong reputation in the field gave confidence that I would develop the crucial skills to successfully start my career.Henne Magalhaes